Ngufor-emmanuella/react-redux-capstone-proj/README.md

 # react-redux-capstone-proj

-**Air-Pollution** This is a SPA mobile web application to check a list of metrics for the air quality of a specified area.
+**Air-Pollution** This is a SPA mobile web application to check a list of metrics for the air quality of a specified area.and states

 ## Built With